A non-exponential extension of Sanov's theorem via convex duality: Introduction

 It is worth pointing out the natural but ultimately fruitless idea of working with $\rho(f) = \varphi^{-1}(\int_E\varphi(f)\,d\mu)$, where $\varphi$ is increasing.
 Such functionals were studied first it seems by Hardy, Littlewood, and P\'olya \cite[Chapter 3]{hardy-littlewood-polya}, providing necessary and sufficient conditions for $\rho$ to be convex (rediscovered in \cite{bental-teboulle-1986}).
 Using the formula \eqref{def:intro:rhon-recursive} to compute $\rho_n$, this choice would lead to the exceptionally pleasant formula $\rho_n(f) = \varphi^{-1}(\int_{E^n}\varphi(f)\,d\mu^n)$, which we observed already in the classical case $\varphi(x)=e^x$.
 Unfortunately, however, such a $\rho$ cannot come from a functional $\alpha$ on $\P(E)$, in the sense that \eqref{intro:duality} cannot hold unless $\varphi$ is affine or exponential.
-Another way of seeing this is that the convex conjugate of $\rho$ (with respect to the dual pairing of $C_b(E)$ with the space of bounded signed measures) fails to be infinite outside of the set $\P(E)$.
 The problem, as is known in the risk measure literature, is that the additivity property $\rho(f+c)=\rho(f)+c$ for all $c \in \R$ and $f \in B(E)$ fails unless $\varphi$ is affine or exponential (c.f. \cite[Proposition 2.46]{follmer-schied-book}).

-The consequences of Theorem \ref{th:main-sanov} remain unexplored for several other potentially interesting choices of $\alpha$ with well understood duals: To name just a few, we mention the Schr\"odinger problem surveyed in \cite{leonard2013survey} and related functionals arising from stochastic optimal control problems \cite{mikami2006duality}, martingale optimal transport costs \cite{beiglboeck-juillet}, and functionals related to Orlicz norms studied in \cite{cheridito-li-orlicz}.